PRAYFRME/PRAYFRME/README.md

 - Cybersecurity and Data Science Enthusiast.
 - Working on Software Development.
-- Studied Bachelor in Computer Science and Engineering.
+- Studied Computer Science and Engineering.
 - Love to work with new technologies, and playing with Data, AI.
 - Hobbies are meeting new people from different countries, listening to music from different languages, watching anime, reading books.